 We’re going to explore some of the most popular back-end programming languages.
 We’ll outline what makes each of these languages unique and when each of them would be the ideal choice for use as a back-end language.
 This list is by no means exhaustive.
 There are many other programming languages that could be used on the back-end of your web or mobile application.
 We’re simply going to highlight the most popular ones.

-Ruby on Rails is a favorite of many web developers because it is easy to customize and modify, the programming language is dynamic, it is extremely flexible, making adding, removing, or redefining parts simple, and it is object-oriented.
+Ruby is a favorite of many web developers because it is easy to customize and modify, the programming language is dynamic, it is extremely flexible, making adding, removing, or redefining parts simple, and it is object-oriented.

 This programming language has been around since the mid ‘90s.
 PHP is very popular in web development because it is so easy for new developers to learn, it is well-established and very stable, and there are many support resources available online.
 However, just because PHP is easy for new developers to learn does not mean that experienced web developers can’t get more out of the language’s advanced features.